awslabs/amazon-s3-find-and-forget/README.md

      components, in order to avoid paying for idle resources.
 All the components for Web UI, API and Deletion Jobs are Serverless (for more information consult the [Cost Overview guide](docs/COST_OVERVIEW.md)).
-4. **Simple to use and operate:** The solution is designed to interact directly to Amazon S3 for high compatibility with existing toolsets.
+4. **Ready to use and operate:** The solution is designed to interact directly to Amazon S3 for high compatibility with existing toolsets.
 It provides a REST API to allow you to integrate it in your own applications and a UI interface.
 When performing deletion jobs, information is provided in